realead/chainlib/README.md

   >   - ...
   >   - Finally, if any of the objects in the library has been included in the link, the library is rescanned again - it's possible that symbols imported by the included object can be found in other objects within the same library.

-For a library with following dependencies needs only `1` iteration:
+For a chain library with following dependencies needs only `1` iteration:

     obj1->obj2->obj3->...->objn

 (this means that the functions in `obj1` call (only) functions from `obj2` which call only functions from `obj3` and so on.)

-Yet for a library with the following dependencies as many as `n` iterations could be needed:
+Yet for a chain library with the following dependencies as many as `n` iterations could be needed:

     obj1<-obj2<-obj3<-...<-objn